Wondering what to do in Mũi Né and Phan Thiết? Here’s a little guide based on both my trips here!

 From Victoria, you can drive motorbikes about an hour to get to Kê Gà Cape or you can even base yourself there at the new Azerai spot.
 The road is definitely not quiet like Phong Nha was, so I don’t recommend getting a bike if you haven’t had a little practice first!
 There are roundabouts, driving in town, and lots of trucks passing by that might be overwhelming for a first-time rider.
 If you can’t bike, there’s always this tour that goes out that way.

 You can easily stop off at different spots on the way to and from Kê Gà, but the main attractions is the Kê Gà Lighthouse!
-A guy will leader you down an narrow-ish path to get to the beach where you can see the lighthouse in all its glory, sitting on its own island near shore.
+A guy will lead you down a narrow-ish path to get to the beach where you can see the lighthouse in all its glory, sitting on its own island near shore.
 It was built between 1897 – 1898 and sits about 60m high.
 All around you will be the little blue and green circular boats.
 Let me know if you see one that has quite the, uh, erotic decorations on it!

 If you have better weather than us, pay one of the fishermen to take you over to the island and see the lighthouse up close!
 We were dealing with the potential of rain so opted out in case we got stuck there.